sourcegraph/sourcegraph-public-snapshot/doc/admin/observability/dashboards.md

 This panel indicates prometheus scrapes that exceed the sample limit over 10m.

-> NOTE: Alerts related to this panel are available in the [alert solutions reference](./alert_solutions.md#prometheus-prometheus-target-sample-exceeded).
+> NOTE: Alerts related to this panel are documented in the [alert solutions reference](./alert_solutions.md#prometheus-prometheus-target-sample-exceeded).

 <sub>*Managed by the [Sourcegraph Distribution team](https://about.sourcegraph.com/handbook/engineering/distribution).*</sub>